Yes, I'm an autodidactic odd-ball & I love it!

 Point being, my intense love of science did not rear its head until after high school and it was always from a place of deep curiosity about "What the Fu*k life was and Why the Fu*k do our brains do that, and how on earth is that even possible?"

 In my non stoic moments I am not pleased that I was not pushed in the sciences at a child.
 If I was independently wealthy I’d go back to school for affective neuroscience and sociobiology.

-In my proper mind I am so intensely grateful for this new world we live in when not only can I learn from books by brilliant humans, but I can listen to & learn from innumerable intellectual giants in all of my many realms I’d interest!
+In my proper mind, i'm intensely grateful for this new world we live in where not only can I learn from books by brilliant humans, but I can listen to & learn from innumerable intellectual giants in all of my many realms of interest!

 There’s a lot that’s nuts in the world right now, but friends…there’s also A LOT about this special place in time that’s phenomenal!

 SO!
 Now, I’m an autodidact odd-ball learning what I can when I can and sharing all I can along the way.

 Cheers to life-long learning & personal evolution!

 The Agile Gene, The Hitchhikers Guide to the Galaxy & Atlas Shrugged.
 I’m currently reading Home Deus and re-reading some Kurt Vonnegut and Chuck Palinuck.

 "The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence."